maksimKorzh/bbc/README.md

    - Jay Warendorff for testing development versions of BBC<br>
    - Marcel Vanthoor for teaching me linear algebra and general inspirations
    - Ronald Friederich for providing PeSTO evaluation tables and sharing his ideas
+   - Gabor Szots from CCRL for testing & rating BBC
   <br>
   And all the subscribers watching my videos and<br>
   motivating me to keep the development!<br>